vicentepese/AT-HLA/README.md

 **Note**: The nomenclature *must* be LOCUS (e.g, DRB1, DPB1)

 ### 4.2.4  Outputs and results interpretation
-The script will produce an EM haplotype count association output:
+The script will produce a EM haplotype count association output:
 - EM Haplotype association: *Outputs/Haplotype/HLA_EM.xlsx*

 The file contains the following columns:
 - *LOCUS*: Allele of the locus/loci
 - *Count.Cases/Controls*: Number of cases/controls carrying the haplotype
 - *FreqCases / FreqControls*: Frequency of cases/controls carrying the haplotype
-- *OR*: Odds Ratio computed directly from the contingency matrix
+- *OR*: Odds Ratio computed from directly from the contingency matrix
 - *Chi2*: Chi-square P-value.
 - *RefCases/Controls*: Number of cases and controls not carrying the haplotype.